d-kozak/sudoku-solver/architecture.md

 The second approach I tried was to solve the puzzle in a more 'human way' -> that is in a way how a human would try to solve it.
 The
 [OptionsAwareExactSolver](src/main/kotlin/io/dkozak/sudoku/solver/OptionsAwareExactSolver.kt) uses the [OptionsAwareSudokuPuzzle](src/main/kotlin/io/dkozak/sudoku/model/OptionsAwareSudokuPuzzle.kt)
 model and works in the following way.
 It keeps filling in all cells which can have only a single value assigned to them.
-When it halts, the puzzle is either fully solved or only cells, whose value cannot be exactly determined, remains.
+When it halts, the puzzle is either fully solved or only cells, whose value cannot be exactly determined, remain empty.
 This solver manages to solve the [Simple](src/test/resources/puzzles/first.sudoku) puzzle, however it fails for the [Difficult](src/test/resources/puzzles/second.sudoku) one, because there are not enough numbers given to make an exact decision each time.

-Then final approach is a combination of the two previous ones.
+The final approach is a combination of the two previous.
 The idea is to fill in as much cells as possible using [OptionsAwareExactSolver](src/main/kotlin/io/dkozak/sudoku/solver/OptionsAwareExactSolver.kt) in each step and if any empty cells remain, find the one with lowest amount of options and try all of them.
 I implemented two different solvers based on this idea, [OptionsAwareBfsSolver](src/main/kotlin/io/dkozak/sudoku/solver/OptionsAwareBfsSolver.kt) and [OptionsAwareDfsSolver](src/main/kotlin/io/dkozak/sudoku/solver/OptionsAwareDfsSolver.kt).
 As the names suggest, their only difference is in the way the state space traversal is handled.
 Bfs solver keeps a queue of all solutions to check, while